How to Make Millions Before Grandma Dies: Themes

+Tan Ying Ying, a linguistics professor at Nanyang Technological University, wrote the film explores the effects of language planning in southeast Asia, citing its scenes that included dialogue in Teochew Min and 2020 census data which found 1.4% of Singaporean Chinese aged 5 to 34 used non-Mandarin Chinese varieties as their most or second most frequent language, compared with 31.6% of Singaporean Chinese aged 60 and above.
+Ying argued that these languages are incorrectly labelled as "dialects" and are less spoken today due to government initiatives, such as the Speak Mandarin Campaign in Singapore.
+Ying stated these policies have damaged inter-generational communication between grandparents and grandchildren and have caused issues for older people to navigate public services, such as M and Amah in the film.
+Ying concluded by writing, "How to Make Millions Before Grandma Dies [gives] that language loss a narrative shape.
+[The viewer] romanticises the loss and [the language] is part of what gives [the film] emotional force, [a] story [which] becomes an elegy [of] memory, inheritance and disappearance".

+MaoHui Deng, a lecturer in film studies at the University of Manchester, argued that How to Make Millions Before Grandma Diess contrast of Sew's responsibilities with her brothers is a critique of the gendered expectation in non-Western communities of women assuming the caring responsibilities of older people, stating they are "regularly shortchanged [by] performing [this] labour".
+Deng also stated that while caring expectations for older people in the West regularly reflect institutional care and its associated costs, cultural narratives outside the West instead spotlight "inter-generational reciprocity" regarding care of older people, which is depicted in the film.
+Deng went onto compare these ideas in How to Make Millions Before Grandma Dies to Late Spring (1949), Singapore Dreaming (2006), A Simple Life (2011), and Plan 75 (2022).

 Music

-Jaithep Raroengjai was hired to compose the film's score and the soundtrack album was released digitally by GMM Music, the parent company of GDH, on September 17, 2024.
+Jaithep Raroengjai was hired to compose the film's score and the soundtrack album was released digitally by GMM Music, the parent company of GDH, on 17 September 2024.
 It includes seven songs featured in or inspired by the film, including its theme song "Ever-Forever" performed by Putthipong, and a cover of the Chinese traditional folk song "Aum Kim Kong" performed by Usha.
-In a June 2024 interview with Magdalene, Raroengjai said the film's music, which primarily features a repurposed wooden piano, was composed to be "natural" to make How to Make Millions Before Grandma Dies "feel real, raw, and close to the audience": Pat also stated his preference to listen to "gentle [and] natural" piano during writing.
+In a June 2024 interview with Magdalene, Raroengjai said the film's music, which primarily features a repurposed wooden piano, was composed to be "natural" to make How to Make Millions Before Grandma Dies "feel real, raw, and close to the audience": during writing, Pat solely listened to "gentle [and] natural" piano.
 The music, which features sporadically during How to Make Millions Before Grandma Dies, was recorded over a three-day period in a film editing studio.